SouthFresh/joystickmidi/README.md

 2.  **First Run / New Configuration:**
     *   Follow the on-screen prompts to:
         *   Select your HID controller.
-        *   Choose the specific button or axis you want to map.
+        *   Choose the specific button or axis you want to map (with descriptive names like "X Axis", "Throttle", etc.).
         *   Select your MIDI output port.
+        *   Set the default MIDI channel.
-        *   Configure the MIDI message type (Note/CC), channel, number, and values.
+        *   Configure the MIDI message type (Note/CC), channel, number, and values for each control.
         *   Calibrate the axis range if mapping an axis.
+        *   Add as many control mappings as needed.
         *   Save the configuration to a `.hidmidi.json` file.
 3.  **Load Configuration:** If `.hidmidi.json` files exist in the same directory, you'll be prompted to load one or create a new configuration.
+    *   If the configured device is not connected, you'll be prompted to connect it and retry.
+4.  **Edit Configuration:** After loading an existing configuration, you can choose to edit it:
+    *   Add new control mappings
+    *   Remove existing mappings
+    *   Edit MIDI settings for any mapping
+    *   Recalibrate axes or toggle reverse
+    *   Change the default MIDI channel
+    *   Save changes to a new or existing file
-4.  **Monitoring:** Once configured (or loaded), the application will monitor the selected input and send MIDI messages accordingly.
+5.  **Monitoring:** Once configured (or loaded), the application will monitor the selected inputs and send MIDI messages accordingly.
     *   On Windows, close the console window to exit.
     *   On Linux, press `Enter` to exit.